 56. Sample Gourmet Cheese and Wine - Laguna Culinary Arts Cheese Shop and Wine Cellar features a wide selection of cheeses, delicacies, olive oils, vinegars and food-friendly wines.
 Open Monday-Saturday, 11:30am-6:00pm.
 Stop by for Saturday afternoon wine tastings from 1:00pm-4:00pm. $5 buys you a taste of 8 wines chosen from a wide selection of domestic and international wines.
 845 Laguna Canyon Road, (949) 494-0745. http://www.lagunaculinaryarts.com/

-57. Dolphin & Whale Watching - Go on a dolphin and whale watching excursion with Captain Dave's Dolphin Safari, Dana Wharf Whale Watching & Sportfishing or Newport Landing.
+57. Dolphin & Whale Watching - Go on a dolphin and whale watching excursion with Newport Landing Whale Watching Captain Dave's Dolphin Safari, or Dana Wharf Whale Watching & Sportfishing.
 Fun Fact: The dolphin population off Laguna's coastline exceeds more than that of Florida, Hawaii and the Caribbean combined!

 59. "Green" Your Trip! - For those individuals interested in resources, tips for travelers and sustainable practices, http://www.greenlagunabeach.com/ is a great resource for you.
 Find restaurants serving organic dishes, hotels that offer eco-friendly accommodations, green activities to enjoy, and much more.

 60. Grab a Picnic Lunch - Pick up a fresh picnic lunch and enjoy it while you relax at one of Laguna's 20 coves, beaches or parks.
-Try a delicious meal to-go or a tasty sandwich from a local deli.
+Try a delicious meal to-go or a tasty sandwich from a local deli such as Zeytoon Café.
 There will be no need to dress up for this gourmet meal.